precision-software/TempFiles/README.md

 ## Goals:
-### Current goals:
+### Current:
 - Uniform fread/fwrite/fseek interface for all non-paged files.
-- Incorporate existing features of Bufiles, transient files and Virtual FDs.
+- Incorporate existing features of BufFiles, transient files and Virtual FDs.
 - encryption and authentication using aes-gcm or chacha-poly.
 - compression using lz4.
 - Efficient streaming.
 - Random I/O to regular and encrypted files.

-### Later goals:
+### Later:
 - Appending to compressed files.
 - Random reads from compressed files.
-- Support O_DIRECT
 - Additional compression/encryption algorithms

+### Possible, but not in plan.
 - Public signature authentication.
+- O_DIRECT and asynchronous I/O
+- File output compatible with existing compression and encryption utilities.

-### Not goals:
+### Not:
  - Random writes to compressed files.
- - Asynchronous I/O

 ## Block Oriented I/O